 Let $(\M, \rho)$ be a smooth $d$-dimensional Riemannian manifold embedded in $\RR^D$ with density $f:\M\to \RR_{>0}$ and a Riemannian density-based distance $\rho$ (mainly, it will be the Fermat distance $d_{f,p}$ defined below).

 For $p>1$, the {\em population Fermat distance} is defined as

 Here $x, y\in \M$, $|\cdot|$ denotes the Euclidean distance and the infimum is taken over all piecewise smooth curves $\gamma \colon I=[0,1] \to \M$ with $\gamma(0) = x$, and $\gamma(1) = y$.
 In the special case when $f$ is uniform, the population Fermat distance reduces to (a multiple of) the inherited Riemannian distance $d_{\M}$ from the ambient Euclidean space.
-When this is not the case, this distance takes into account the density, which can be advantageous in certain situations \cite{GJS,SGJ}.
-This metric was also considered in \cite{MCD, HDH}.
+When this is not the case, this distance takes into account the density, which may be advantageous in certain situations, like in the case of estimation of the topology of $\M$ from samples with presence of noise and outliers.
+This metric was also considered in the works \cite{HDH, MCD, SGJ,GJS}.

 Given a finite set of points $\mathbb X_n$, the \textit{sample Fermat distance} between $x,y$ is defined as

 where the infimum is taken over all paths $\gamma=(x_0,x _1, \dots, x_{r+1})$ with $x_0=x$, $x_{r+1} = y$ and $\{x_1, x_2, \dots, x_{r}\}\subseteq \XX_n$.